What is Peripheral Arterial Disease (PAD/PVD)?

-Peripheral arterial disease (PAD) is a circulatory condition in which narrowed blood vessels reduce blood flow to the limbs.
+Peripheral arterial disease (PAD), also known as peripheral vascular disease (PVD), is a circulatory condition in which narrowed blood vessels reduce blood flow to the limbs.
 The most common symptom is painful muscle cramping in the hips, thighs, or buttocks.

 Alate Vein Center utilizes state-of-the-art testing to diagnose peripheral arterial disease and the extent of the disease.
-Interventional radiologists were pioneers in the minimally-invasive treatment of peripheral arterial disease and their technical expertise and training exceeds that of other specialties.
+Interventional radiologists were pioneers in the minimally-invasive treatment of PAD/PVD and their technical expertise and training exceed that of other specialties.
 Our interventional radiology team has over 30 years of experience helping patients regain and maintain their mobility and prevent life-debilitating amputation.

-Many people with PAD have no symptoms or mistake their symptoms for something else.
+Many people with peripheral arterial disease (or peripheral vascular disease) have no symptoms or mistake their symptoms for something else.
 When patients do experience symptoms, they may include:

 - Leg pain that wakes you up at night